 Urban Renewal and Other Self-Supporting Lines of Credit.
 The City has established lines of credit for various programs that are secured in part by the City's full faith and credit.
 Lines of credit have been established for seven urban renewal areas.
 The City borrows on these lines of credit to provide interim financing for capital projects, then repays the debt with the proceeds of urban renewal and redevelopment bonds secured solely by the tax increment revenues of the districts for which the bonds are issued.
-The total balance on the urban renewal lines of credit as of November 1, 2011, was \$74.9 million.
-Lines of credit secured by the City's full faith and credit have also been established to finance improvements for major league soccer at JELD-WEN Field (formerly known as PGE Park) and projects in local improvement districts.
-The balance on these two lines of credit currently totals \$19.4 million
+The total balance on the urban renewal lines of credit as of March 1, 2012, was \$97.3 million.
+Lines of credit secured by the City's full faith and credit have also been established to finance improvements for major league soccer at JELD-WEN Field (formerly known as PGE Park), which will be refinanced with proceeds of the 2012 Series A Bonds, and projects in local improvement districts.
+The balance on these two lines of credit currently totals \$17.5 million

 Other Obligations.
-The City has about \$2.5 million in other obligations outstanding.
-This includes a loan being repaid by the North Macadam Investors, LLC and a State loan being repaid by the Bureau of Environmental Services.
+The City has about \$2.4 million in other obligations outstanding.
+These include a loan being repaid by the North Macadam Investors, LLC and a State loan being repaid by the Bureau of Environmental Services.